CloudyBuhtz/tab-funnel/entrypoints/onboarding/onboarding.md

 An alternate plan for syncing changes as they are made using the browsers setting sync to save changes as they are made and those to be watched by the other install.
 This may take a while to get working and all the edge cases dealt with.

-The final option is to setup a third party server to keep things synced, I don't want to handle user data as it comes with lots of extra effort, checks and balances.
+The third option is to setup a third party server to keep things synced, I don't want to handle user data as it comes with lots of extra effort, checks and balances.
 This would be the most difficult to implement as I would want to make sure everything was encrypted and sensitive Tab data would be preserved and kept private for the user.

+Alternatively, we would use a file upload service to keep the files ourselves; hopefully encrypting them using some sort of user only key or something.

+The last solution will be to add separate third-party specific syncing options that the user would need to login to and the file will be synced by them directly with the addon.
+Eg. UploadThing, S3

 #### Mobile Version
 A Mobile version of the addon will be investigated and worked on.